jpdillingham/lets-code-ci-session-2/doc/README.md

 # 1. Environment Setup

 This session requires [Visual Studio 2017](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).

-When prompted to select a workload, select ".NET desktop development".
+Download and execute the installer from the link above, and when prompted to select a workload, select ".NET desktop development".
 You can optionally select other workloads if you choose, however for this session we'll be making a console application which only requires this one.

 The installation should take about 10 minutes.